 The Golden Road

 The Golden Road* is a 96-mile (154 km) private road built by the Great Northern Paper Company that stretches from the St. Zacharie Border Crossing to its former mill at Millinocket, Maine.
-The road was which parallels the West Branch of the Penobscot River was built between 1969 and 1972 to bring raw wood to the mill from the company's 2.1 million acres (8,500 km2) of woodland in the Maine North Woods.
+The road, which parallels the West Branch of the Penobscot River, was built between 1969 and 1972 to bring raw wood to the mill from the company's 2.1 million acres (8,500 km2) of woodland in the North Maine Woods.
 Before the road was built logs were floated down the river to the mill.

 The 32 miles (51 km) of the road from the Millinocket mill to Ripogenus Dam was paved and the remaining 65 miles (105 km) is stone.

-Great Northern's economic hold on the road has been greatly diminished, and it has announced plans to tear down almost all of the buildings at the Millinocket mill.
+Great Northern's economic hold on the road has greatly diminished, and it announced plans to tear down almost all of the buildings at the Millinocket mill.
 The road is now owned by four companies.
-A proposal in 2007 for the state of Maine to investigate acquiring was defeated. *From Wikipedia, the free encyclopedia
+A proposal in 2007 for the state of Maine to investigate acquiring the road was defeated. *From Wikipedia, the free encyclopedia

 Nahmakanta Public Lands - Source Maine.gov

 Hikers, campers, hunters, fishermen, snowmobilers, and paddlers all enjoy the rugged hills, abundant wildlife, and clear waters of this remote region southwest of Baxter State Park.
 The Nahmakanta Public Lands encompass 43,000 acres of sprawling forests and low mountains (the largest stands at 2,524 feet).
 Numerous streams and brooks course down steep slopes and run through narrow gorges.
 Within Nahmakanta's boundary lie 24 "great ponds" (10 or more acres in size) and more than 50 miles of undeveloped shoreline.